 -

-A professional can assess your dog’s build and suggest what steps to take.
-Many offer case by case assessments for banned dog breeds. -
+Speak with a vet or trainer: A professional can assess your dog’s build and suggest what steps to take.
+Many offer case by case assessments for banned breeds.

-They deal with dangerous dogs in your area and can advise if your dog is likely to be classified as a banned type. -
+Contact your council dog warden: They deal with dangerous dogs in your area and can advise if your dog is likely to be classified as a banned type.

-Police may remove your dog from your home if they believe it poses a risk.
+Don’t wait for a seizure: Police may remove your dog from your home if they believe it poses a risk.
 Early action protects your dog from being taken or worse.

 It’s better to ask than assume.
 Knowing your dog’s status now could save them later.